 Parking

-long-termmemory and reinforcement learning guide actions and responses that are nearly indistinguishable in the context of the task using behavioral outcomes only.
+actions guided by declarative memory and reinforcement learning are difficult to distinguish using behavioral outcomes only.

 This method further allows us to estimate individual parameters that would give us insight into the cognitive properties that resulted in different forms of skill acquisition ().